martinber/noaa-apt/docs/how-it-works.md

 ## Things to do

-- Split README into multiple pages and make a better website.
-Maybe using Jekyll.

 - Improve syncing performance.
+Improve hardcoded sync frame.

 - Option for disabling syncing.